neruthes/archiviation/README.md

-# Archiviation (work-in-progress)
+# Archiviation (archived)

 A way to publish text with GitHub Pages without allowing everyone to read.

-Note: This software does not have a stable version yet.
+Note: This project is no longer actively maintained due to the emerge of better online private publishing tools such as Vercel and Cloudflare R2.

 ## Explain Like You Are A Developer